Turner has 5 hits, Dodgers get 2 HBP RBIs to sweep Pirates

 Dodgers: Return to Los Angeles for a four-game series against the Mets starting with an intriguing matchup between Clayton Kershaw (4-0, 3.33) and Jacob deGrom (3-5, 3.72).

-Pirates: Begin a four-game series against the Reds on Monday with a doubleheader, where Nick Kingham (1-1, 8.76) will pitch the afternoon game followed by Mitch Keller’s major league debut at night.
+Pirates: Kingham (1-1, 8.76) will pitch the afternoon game followed by Keller’s major league debut at night.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports